andrerwolff/andrerwolff.github.io/_posts/2021-04-23-New-Pages-In-Jekyll.md

 ---
 category: blog/programming
 group: web
+snip: How to add a page in Jekyll
 ---
 #### Adding A Page
 To add a page to your Jekyll-built site (i.e. Blog, About) follow these steps: